wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/batch/batch-hpc-solutions.md

 • **Big Compute** tends to involve applications that rely on CPU power and memory, such as engineering simulations, financial risk modeling, and digital rendering.
 The clusters that power a Big Compute solution might include computers with specialized multicore processors to perform raw computation, and specialized, high speed networking hardware to connect the computers.

 • **Big Data** solves data analysis problems that involve large amounts of data that can’t be managed by a single computer or database management system, such as large volumes of web logs or other business intelligence data.
-Big Data tends to rely more on disk capacity and I/O performance than on CPU power, and a Big Data solution often uses specialized tools such as Apache Hadoop to manage the cluster and partition the data.<!-- (For information about Azure HDInsight and other Azure Hadoop solutions, see [Hadoop](http://azure.microsoft.com/solutions/hadoop/).)-->
+Big Data tends to rely more on disk capacity and I/O performance than on CPU power, and a Big Data solution often uses specialized tools such as Apache Hadoop to manage the cluster and partition the data.
+(For information about Azure HDInsight and other Azure Hadoop solutions, see [Hadoop](http://azure.microsoft.com/solutions/hadoop/).)

 ## Resource management and job scheduling